Stuyk/altv-athena/README.md

 Fill in EMAIL with your Gumroad.com email.

 The Mongo Parameters are optional.
 Leave blank if working locally.

+Fill in `DEV_ID` if you are working locally and want to make changes quickly.
+Skips Authentication and logs you into your account.

 # Running the Project